How is Zeffy free?

 3. Submit the application

-When you apply online, you’ll receive the EIN immediately after you fill out your application.
+When you apply online, an EIN will be issued immediately after you fill out your application.
 You may have to wait longer if you apply via email or fax.

 A fax application usually takes four business days to process.
-For applications via mail, it may take four to five weeks to receive your EIN.
+For applications via mail, it may take four weeks to receive your employer identification number (EIN).

 Common mistakes to avoid when applying for an EIN